vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 6. **Health & Safety Risks**
 Accidents or illness result in immediate income loss, with no paid leave or financial protection.

-Overall, gig workers experience high income volatility (20-50% fluctuations) with no reliable safety net.
+Overall, gig workers experience high income volatility around 20 to 50% fluctuations with no reliable safety net.

 ---